 - 1 teaspoon Garlic Powder

 - ⅔ cup Unsweetened Plant-Based Milk we use Unsweetened Silk Protein Nutmilk or NutPods Original Dairy-Free Creamer

 - Fill a large pot with water and bring to a boil.
 Add potatoes and cook until fork tender & very soft.

 - Drain the potatoes and pour them into a mixing bowl.

-- Add butter, milk, salt, pepper, garlic powder & nutritional yeast.
+- Add butter, milk, salt, garlic powder & nutritional yeast.
 Mash with mixer or immersion blender.
-Set aside
+Set aside.

 - Using a cast iron or oven safe pan, heat oil over medium heat and brown ground turkey.
 Break up lumps and drain if needed.

-- Add onions, carrots, peppers, celery & garlic to the pan.
+- Add onions, carrots, celery, garlic, thyme & rosemary to the pan.
 Season with salt and pepper.
 Cook until veggies are softened.

 - Lower heat and stir in the broth & marinara sauce to the meat mixture.